×

 “What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence”

-Bullet Point Summary, Notes, and Quotes
+Bullet Point Outline and Summary

 1. The word “psychedelic” was coined in 1957 by Humphry Osmond.
 It means “mind-manifesting” in Greek.